qkzk/fm/development.md

 - Move as you type.
 In Cd menu (Alt+g), the display and preview is updated as you type.
   Pressing Esc (leave mode) go back to where you started from.
   You need to validate with enter.
+- Sync left tab from right path shift+left. shift+right go the other way.
 - A lot of refactoring:
   - flagged files,
   - input history,